quicwg/base-drafts/draft-ietf-quic-http.md

 1. the header field section, sent as a single HEADERS frame (see
    {{frame-headers}}),

-2. optionally, the payload body, if present, sent as a series of DATA frames (see {{frame-data}}), and
+2. optionally, the payload data, if present, sent as a series of DATA frames (see {{frame-data}}), and

 3. optionally, the trailer field section, if present, sent as a single HEADERS frame.

-Header and trailer field sections are described in Sections 5.4 and 5.6 of
+Header and trailer field sections are described in Sections 6.3 and 6.5 of
-{{!SEMANTICS}}; the payload body is described in Section 5.5.4 of
+{{!SEMANTICS}}; the payload data is described in Section 6.4 of
 {{!SEMANTICS}}.

 Receipt of an invalid sequence of frames MUST be treated as a connection error